Hoover Institution's Michael Auslin leads a fall break seminar on the declaration of independence.

 Spring Break Seminar: How the Declaration Made America: Relic, Symbol, and Object

-The Hoover Institution's Michael Auslin will lead a spring break seminar on the Declaration of Independence, titled, “How the Declaration Made America: Relic, Symbol, and Object."
+The Hoover Institution's Michael Auslin lead a spring break seminar on the Declaration of Independence, titled, “How the Declaration Made America: Relic, Symbol, and Object."

 Date & Time